shungyan/Tensorflow_Cats_and_Dogs_Classifier/README.md

 Learning to build neural network and preprocess image data on Google Colab.

-Built a simple classifier which classifies cats and dogs.
+Built a simple CNN to classify cats and dogs.
 The dataset of cats and dogs is from Kaggle.